Hwesta/resume/README.md

 -   Software developer for Archivematica, an open-source, standards-based digital preservation tool.
--   Improved software quality by adding a code review process and automated tests to a legacy codebase.
+-   Added a code review process and automated testing to a legacy codebase to improve software quality.
--   Maintained an up-to-date codebase by upgrading core frameworks and reviewing improved libraries for inclusion.
+-   Upgraded core frameworks and evaluated replacements for deprecated dependencies to maintain an up-to-date and secure codebase.
 -   Upgraded legacy raw SQL migrations to use Django\'s migrations, including data migrations.
--   Communicated with systems analysts to understand and refine feature requirements based on domain knowledge and technical difficulty.
+-   Collaborated with systems analysts to understand and refine feature requirements based on domain knowledge and technical difficulty.
 -   Answered internal and community questions for technical and non-technical audiences.